preservim/vim-lexical/README.markdown

 * Specify the languages to be used in spell-check
 * Specify a list of thesauruses for synonym completion
 * Specify a list of dictionaries for word completion
+* Specify a list of spellfiles for custom word-check additions
 * Opt-in key mappings for _Normal_ mode thesaurus and dictionary completion
 * Buffer-scoped configuration (leaves your global settings alone)